RuiCai017/WWTP-calculator/README.md

 # WWTP-calculator
-A rough for activated sludge tank, still under working.
+A calculator for activated sludge tank, still under working.

 05/04/2020
 just a simple ASAL model to calculate oxygen uptake rate for an assumed WWTP steady state operation.